Best Pass for London: Guide to Choosing (2026)

 But saving £70 on 5 attractions basically means seeing 2 attractions for free.

-As a type of pass, however, it has characteristics that make it attractive in the following cases:
+As a type of pass, Explorer has features that make it appealing in the following cases:

 - you have visited London before, so you have fewer things you miss to see to focus on (unless you want to revisit everything)